Florida Low-Chill Olive Research Project

 In 2017, Hardee County, Florida Olive Council and UF-IFAS Horticulture Department launched a program to discover or develop an olive cultivar that will reliably bloom and fruit south of the I-4 corridor.
 Olive fruiting is often dependent upon the olive tree receiving sufficient chill during winter to enable flowering in the spring.
 Olives currently cultivated in Florida are drawn from European stocks (Spain, Greece, Italy, etc.).
 These cultivars are acclimated for vernalization (enable bloom and fruiting) using 200-300+ chill hours*.
 In the graphic (Fig. 1) south central Florida (Hardee County in red rectangle) receives only 110-210 annual chill hours. * 1 chill hour = 1 hour between 32 and 45 degrees F.

 Over the millennia, the olive tree has adapted to various environments, from the high mountains to Turkey to the low valleys along the northern Italian coast.
 Scholars suggest early olives were small fruit harvested from desert trees in the vicinity of the Fertile Crescent (area between Iran and Iraq).
 As olives were domesticated (they are the oldest known cultivated crop) they were selectively bred to produce various sizes and flavors.
 As the olive trade expanded olive trees were transported from Crete to many areas of the Mediterranean by Phoenician traders.
 As olives were introduced to different climates and soils, they cross pollinated, were grafted and grown from seed in order to gain a desired size and/or fruit-oil quality in the new environment.
 There are over 2000 olive varieties in the world.
 They grow on every continent except the Poles.
 Researchers postulate that olive cultivars from latitudes similar to Florida’s might achieve vernalization using fewer chill hours.
-If successful developing an olive cultivar that will reliably fruit south of Florida’s I-4 corridor will offer Florida farmers another profit option.
-If Florida could produce 850,000 gallons of olive oil (1% of annual U.S. consumption) a $400 million industry could result.
+If successful developing an olive cultivar that will reliably fruit south of Florida’s I-4 corridor will offer Florida farmers, particularly citrus growers, another profit option.

 The basic research design was to select cultivars originating in the Middle East, North Africa and South America and a.) graft them onto existing mature (4+ year old) cv.
 Arbequina; and b.) root same cultivars to provide mother trees for successful grafts.
 Since olive trees may take 3-7 years to mature, cuttings of candidate cultivars grafted onto trees capable of flowering may enable early detection of promising cultivars.
 As these cultivars are identified from the grafting process mother trees from the rooting component of the research project conducted at the Florida Olive Council Research Facility in La Crosse, FL will be planted at the Hardee and other research sites.